cfirmo33/cabify-challenge/elixir/README.md

 I've never coded in Elixir until now.
 I just received once a basic introduction  to the language.
 This solution to the exercise is the result to learn Elixir basics by reading the language guide.
-Fortunatelly, the concepts behind it (functional programming, protocols, high order, etc) are so familiar to me that I could complete the challenge in less than I had estimated.
+Fortunatelly, the concepts behind it (functional programming, protocols, higher order, etc) are so familiar to me that I could complete the challenge in less than I had estimated.
 But... do not expect perfect code here.